microsoft/DynamicTelemetry/docs/docs/Demos.1.IntroDemo.md

 this number to be significantly higher, which would subsequently increase potential confusion exponentially.

-## Instruct Dynamic Telemetry to convert the Log into a Metric\*\*
+## Utilize the DurableID feature on OpenTelemetry, to locate the line of code responsible for the expense.

-##Choose one of the five dynamic telemetry locations to apply our KQL
+## Instruct Dynamic Telemetry to convert the Log into a Metric

-filter.
+## Choose one of the five dynamic telemetry locations to apply our KQL filter.

 ## Deploy the conversion, and measure the impact